ts-defold/ts-defold.github.io/content/configuration/plugins.md

 order: 2
 ---

-[TypeScriptToLua](https://typescripttolua.github.io/docs/api/plugins) allows you to extend the transpilers behavior and ***ts-defold*** uses this _API_ to bring some quality of life and necessary features to using TypeScript with Defold.
+[TypeScriptToLua](https://typescripttolua.github.io/docs/api/plugins) allows you to extend the transpiler's behavior and ***ts-defold*** uses this _API_ to bring some quality of life and necessary features to using TypeScript with Defold.

 ## Export Globals